 If you are living or working near a levee, it is important to understand the risks associated with levees and the steps you can take to prepare for potential floods and help provide a financial safeguard.

 You can take steps to reduce the risk to your property, and more importantly, your life and the lives of your family members in the event of a flood.
 It is important to take action now, to be aware of your risk, and to be prepared should flooding occur.
 Steps you can take include the following:

 - Be aware of any levees in your area.
 Check with your local government officials to find out if you live in an area near a levee, or if nearby levee-related construction or restoration projects are planned in the future.
 If you do live in a levee-impacted area, ask your local government officials if your area is being re-mapped and if the levee system’s accreditation for providing the minimum level of flood hazard reduction is changing.
-Learn more about what changes in accreditation mean and how that may affect your risk to flooding at Levee Mapping Status.
+Learn more about what changes in accreditation mean and how that may impact your risk of flooding at Levee Mapping Status.

 - Understand your flood risk.
 Find out where your home is in relation to any levees, and whether you are in a Special Flood Hazard Area (SFHA).
 Use the tools FEMA has created to help communities understand the relationship between levees and flood risks.
 Again, ask your local government officials if remapping is occurring and if so, how will that impact the levees and the area where you live or work.
 For more information on flood hazard remapping, visit FEMA’s Flood Hazard Mapping Homepage.

 - Prepare for the worst.
 Make sure you have an emergency plan for your family and be aware of local evacuation procedures.
 For more information on preparing a plan, go to Ready.gov, FEMA’s disaster preparedness website.